DeanA1985/General-Knowledge-Quiz---P2/README.md

 # Credits

-- The content for the quiz was taken from the open trivia database a free to use user contributed trivia question data base
+- The content for the quiz was taken from the open trivia database a free to use user contributed trivia question data base.
+The Open Trivia Database provides a completely free JSON API for use in programming projects.
+Use of this API does not require a API Key, just generate the URL below use it in your own application to retrieve trivia questions.

+All data provided by the API is available under the Creative Commons Attribution-ShareAlike 4.0 International License.